Multiplayer Bandit Learning, from Competition to Cooperation: Neutral Play

 We classify the trajectories realizable under strategies $(S_A, S_B')$ in two types, depending on whether Alice explores the right arm or not on that trajectory: \begin{enumerate} \item Alice does not explore: then Bob always plays left too, so they get the same reward. \item Alice explores: then Bob's expected reward is strictly greater than Alice's total reward on that trajectory (since he wins in the corresponding zero sum game that starts with Alice's first exploration). \end{enumerate} Taking expectation over all possible trajectories and noting that Alice explores with positive probability, we get that Bob's deviation $S_B'$ ensures he gets expected total reward strictly greater than Alice, so $\Ex(\Gamma_B') > \Ex(\Gamma_A') \geq \alpha / (1 - \beta) = \Ex(\Gamma_B)\,.$ Thus deviation $S_B'$ is profitable, in contradiction with $(S_A, S_B)$ being an equilibrium.
 Then both players get strictly more than the single player optimum. \end{proof}

-\begin{corollary} With positive probability, in each perfect Bayesian equilibrium the players do not have the same trajectory. \end{corollary} \begin{proof} The conclusion follows from part 2 of Theorem~\ref{neutral}.
-If the players always had the same trajectory, then the best total reward achievable would be the single player optimum. \end{proof}
+\begin{corollary} In each perfect Bayesian equilibrium, with positive probability the players do not have the same trajectory. \end{corollary} \begin{proof} The conclusion follows from part 2 of Theorem~\ref{neutral}.
+If the players always had the same trajectory, then the best total reward achievable would be the one player optimum. \end{proof}

 In contrast, there exist Nash equilibria where the players have the same trajectory with probability $1$.
-Such play can be supported by using (non-credible) threats in case one of the players deviates from the Nash equilibrium path.
+Such play can be supported by using (non-credible) threats in case one of the players deviates from the Nash equilibrium path, as it can be seen from the following example.

 \begin{example}[Perfect Bayesian vs. Nash equilibrium] There is a Nash equilibrium in which both players follow the same trajectory and play the one player optimal strategy of pulling the arm with the highest Gittins index in each round.